alexandermeade/jason-cli/README.md

 ## 📚 Language Specification

-For full Jason language documentation, syntax, and features, see the [jason-rs documentation](https://github.com/YOUR_USERNAME/jason-rs).
+For full Jason language documentation, syntax, and features, see the [Jason-rs doumentation](https://github.com/alexandermeade/jason-rs) .

 ## 🔧 Options